pranigopu/ethics--regulation--law-for-intelligentSystems/finalCoursework/README.md

 4. Need for ethical considerations in development and deployment of AI

 ### EXPANSION: Relevance of ethical and regulatory frameworks
-- Existing frameworks can help guide ethical considerations
+- Existing frameworks (EF) can help guide ethical considerations
-- Knowing about existing frameworks, to the extent they are implemented, can inform decisions to ensure smooth development and deployment
+- Knowing about EFs can inform decisions to ensure smooth development and deployment \*
 - Existing frameworks can help indicate areas of ethical deficiency in an organisation’s functioning and product

+\* _To the extent the EFs are implemented._

 Furthermore, AI in governance has direct and indirect impact in